tomasklaen/uosc/README.md

 `search_debounce` controls how soon the search happens after the last character was entered in milliseconds.
 Entering new character resets the timer.
 Defaults to `300`.
 It can also have a special value `'submit'`, which triggers a search only after `ctrl+enter` was pressed.

-`search_recursive` makes user search look into submenus as well, effectively flattening the menu for the duration of the search.
+`search_submenus` makes uosc's internal search handler (when no `on_search` callback is defined) look into submenus as well, effectively flattening the menu for the duration of the search.

 `search_suggestion` fills menu search with initial query string.
 Useful for example when you want to implement something like subtitle downloader, you'd set it to current file name.